P2EE/partlets/README.md

 HMVC Like
 ---------

-The strentgh of partlets are the "Preparable" base, so that they can define requirements.
+The strength of partlets are the "Preparable" base, so that they can define requirements.
 A requirement can be another partlet, so that you can build a single page out of different self contained and reusable blocks.